- CONTRIBUTING TO CL: SUBMISSIONS / EDITORIAL INERNSHIPS

 It is strongly encouraged that you carefully proof your event information before sending.
 Due to the volume of requests that we receive, it is very difficult to handle corrections once an event has been submitted.
 If you have submitted incorrect information, send corrected information in its entirety (not just the piece of info—such as a date or location—that was incorrect) with a note that this information replaces any previously submitted listing.

-I submitted an event listing, but it was not on the paper/online, What happened?
+I submitted an event listing, but it was not in the paper/online, What happened?

-We receive and manually enter all listings for both the print paper and the website.
+We receive and manually enter submitted listings for both the newspaper and the website.
 This means that your listing will not appear online immediately after you send it.

 All listings are in our online database, so check for your listing there before contacting us with problems.
-The print edition of the paper is subject to cuts for space.
+The monthly print edition of the paper is subject to a first-come-first-served space availability policy.

 Can I suggest a correction to a listing I saw at CL online?